A very useful reference type is String

 object.

 An object is an instance of a class.
 We can declare and initialize many objects or instances of a class.
 Consider a blueprint for a house.
-A builder can construct that same house at various different addresses.
+A builder can construct multiple house from the same design at various different addresses.
 The houses, aka objects, each have a distinct address, they might have a different color, different roof material, maybe a different number of bedrooms or bathrooms.
-But essentially it is the same house.
+But they are all houses.

 Declaring and Initializing String Variables